Elij4hMartin/gamejam_resume/README.md

 - Have been a game jammer for almost two years at this point (exclusively in Godot mainly in 3D)
 - Programming languages: GDScript as primary (Godot's python like programming language), and I have used C/C++ & Python in professional and university environments
 - Experience making addons & tools: I have made this mildly popular addon for Godot [7K views youtube video](https://www.youtube.com/watch?v=2hXNkVEJu10&t=1s)
 - Art: low poly 3D modeling, basic map design, pixel art.
-I have several games where I did all of the art including 3D modeling.
+I have two games where I did all of the art [1](https://palin-drome.itch.io/blasterpower) [2](https://palin-drome.itch.io/super-pompadour-kart-64)
 - Music: Mainly basic guitar pieces, I am an intermediate classical/fingerstyle player and a more beginner level electric guitar player.
+I have [one game](https://palin-drome.itch.io/super-pompadour-kart-64) where I made all the music.

 #### This game isn't as highly rated in terms of placement but I personally see it as my best jam game and demonstration of coding/design/pixel art & shader writing skills
 - [Blaster Power](https://palin-drome.itch.io/blasterpower) from the 2025 BIGMODE Jam